lmorg/murex/gen/user-guide/interactive-shell.inc.md

 * tab-completion in gridded mode (seen when typing `cd`)
 * tab-completion in list view (seen when selecting a process name to `kill` where the process ID was substituted when selected)
-* regex searching through the tab-completion suggestions (seen in both `cd` and `kill` - enabled by pressing `[ctrl]`+`[f]`)
+* searching through the tab-completion suggestions (seen in both `cd` and `kill` - enabled by pressing `[ctrl]`+`[f]`)
 * line editing using $EDITOR (`vi` in the example - enabled by pressing `[esc]` followed by `[v]`)